-Top left: A piece of Cherry Opal, there is a flaw at about 11 o’clock in this piece of rough.
+There is a flaw at about 11 o’clock in this piece of rough.
 Because of the flaw I have to cut this Opal on the end.
 The flaw down towards the pavilion where it will be cut off/out.

-Above: Flat spot ground on the end of this Opal and a Tourmaline dop.
+There is also a flat spot ground on the end of this Opal and a Tourmaline dop.
 A Tourmaline dop is a specialty dop that is long and narrow, made especially for rectangular rough.
 Tourmaline crystals are often in a long narrow shape, hence the name.

-Top left: Applying a pump/spray of the super glue accelerator.
+Apply a pump/spray of the super glue accelerator.

 Note 2: You can use a Q-Tip or a brush to paint a little accelerator on the stone.
-I use the pump spray and the tweezers… In a well ventilated area.
+I use the pump spray and the tweezers.
+In a well ventilated area.
 I use tweezers because if you get any of the accelerator on your fingers.
 Well you glue yourself to something even faster than normal.

-Top right: Applying a couple drops of the super glue onto the dop.
+Apply a couple drops of the super glue onto the dop.